 With each week that goes by, your little one is starting to look more and more like a baby.
-By week 15, she’ll have ears on either side of her head and her eyes are moving from the side of her head, to the front of her face.
-Her eyes will start to become sensitive to light, even though they remain closed, she can now register bright light.
+By 15 weeks, they will have ears on either side of their head and their eyes are moving from the side of her head to the front of her face.
+The eyes will start to become sensitive to light, even though they remain closed, they can now register bright light.

 But what else is your little one doing in there?
-Aside from spending lots of time growing, she’s practising breathing, sucking and swallowing so they have all the skills necessary to survive in the big wide world.
-You still won’t feel it, but she’s also moving around a lot.
+Aside from spending lots of time growing, they are practising breathing, sucking and swallowing so they have all the skills necessary to survive in the big wide world.
+You still won’t feel it, but they are also moving around a lot.

-Around this time in your pregnancy, your baby will also start to hear muted sounds form the outside world; the noises your digestive system makes (believe it or not, she finds the whooshing comforting), as well as the sound of your voice and heart.
+Around this time in your pregnancy, your baby will also start to hear muted sounds from the outside world; the noises your digestive system makes (believe it or not, they finds the whooshing comforting), as well as the sound of your voice and heart.

 What is my body doing at fifteen weeks pregnant?

 As your baby continues to grow and develop, you may notice that you feel permanently bunged up.
 You could also suffer from nosebleeds and sinus pain thanks to the increased blood flow to the membranes in your nose and sinuses.
 Avoid rooms with the central heating or air conditioning on full blast, as they’ll dry out your nasal passages.

 You might notice around week 15 your gums are red, swollen and sore.
 They might even be prone to bleeding when you brush or floss.
 This is down to those pregnancy hormones again.
 More than 90% of women suffer from gum problems during pregnancy, and this can lead to some nasty complications, so prevention is key.
 Keep up good oral hygiene during pregnancy and you'll be fine.

 You should also now be gaining more weight as your baby gets bigger.
 Don’t go overboard, but don’t panic either – aim to gain around one pound a week, or about four pounds a month.